AMReX-Combustion/PeleLM/Docs/source/Tutorials_FlowPastCyl.rst

 Running the problem on a coarse grid
 ----------------------------------

 As a first step towards obtaining the classical Von-Karman alleys, we will now let the flow establish using only the coarse base grid.
-The simulation will last for 20 ms.
+The simulation will last for 40 ms.

 Time-stepping parameters in ``input.2d-regt`` are specified in the ``TIME STEPING CONTROL`` block: ::

     #----------------------TIME STEPING CONTROL----------------------
+    max_step       = 300000          # Maximum number of time steps
-    stop_time      = 0.02            # final physical time
+    stop_time      = 0.04            # final physical time
     ns.cfl         = 0.3             # cfl number for hyperbolic system
     ns.init_shrink = 1.0             # scale back initial timestep
     ns.change_max  = 1.1             # max timestep size increase